microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing data analytics with SQL Server 2019.md

 ## Abstract and learning objectives

-Wide World Importers has a host of online stores for various product offerings, including traditional product catalogs offered by their physical storefronts, to specialized categories like automotive and consumer technology products.
+Wide World Importers (WWI) has a host of online stores for various product offerings, including traditional product catalogs offered by their physical storefronts, to specialized categories like automotive and consumer technology products.
 With this expansion, they have generated a significant amount of additional data, and data formats.
 These new platforms were added without integrating into the OLTP system data or Business Intelligence infrastructures.
 As a result, "silos" of data stores have developed.
 In addition to their desire to overcome fragmentation of their actionable insights due to these data silos, they wish to add AI capabilities to their toolset to help grow their business and reduce costs.

 In this hands-on lab, you will implement the steps to install and configure a SQL Server 2019 cluster to Linux-based containers in Azure.
 Using this cluster, you will use data virtualization to unify data from various sources, analyze the data, create and deploy a machine learning model, and finally detect and fix PII and GDPR compliance issues.